-In earlier posts, we've described the flexibility inherent in a Content Business Platform that's headless compared with traditional CMS architecture.
+In earlier posts, we've described the flexibility inherent in a content management system that's headless compared with traditional CMS architecture.
 A recent Brightspot implementation for the entertainment company Lionsgate offers a prime example of this flexibility and how it can accelerate a project, particularly when there are other vendors involved.

 As a leading global entertainment provider that produces movies, TV shows and digital content, Lionsgate needed a refreshed corporate website that reflected its diverse, modern presence.
 The company already had a long-term partnership with a Los Angeles-based digital agency, which they had tapped to design and build the user interface of their new site.